Aspredinidae

-The Aspredinidae are a small South American family of catfishes (order Siluriformes) also known as the banjo catfishes, with about 43 species.
+The Aspredinidae are a small South American family and Southeast Asia family of catfishes (order Siluriformes) also known as the banjo catfishes, with about 43 species.

 Distribution

-Aspredinids are found throughout the major tropical rivers of South America (e.g., Magdalena, Orinoco, Amazon, São Francisco, Paraguay-Paraná, and Uruguay).
-Bunocephalus is the only genus found in rivers west of the Andes including the Atrato, San Juan, and Patía Rivers.
+Aspredinids are found throughout the major tropical rivers of South America and Southeast Asia (e.g., Magdalena, Orinoco, Amazon, São Francisco, Paraguay-Paraná, Uruguay, Malaysia, Thailand and Indonesia Bunocephalus is the only genus found in rivers west of the Andes including the Atrato, San Juan, and Patía Rivers.

 Taxonomy

 Of the 13 genera in the family Aspredinidae, a few genera have been described relatively recently, including Acanthobunocephalus in 1995, Micromyzon in 1996, and Pseudobunocephalus in 2008.
 These genera are categorized into three subfamilies.

 The Aspredinidae are often recognized as a part of the primarily Asian superfamily Sisoroidea as the sister group to the family Erethistidae.
 However, other authors find that they are sister to the superfamily Doradoidea, which includes Doradidae, Auchenipteridae, and perhaps Mochokidae.

 Description

 The common name of the family "banjo catfishes" refers to their overall body shape, with a depressed head and slender caudal peduncle, that in some species gives the appearance of a banjo.
 Banjo catfishes lack an adipose fin.
 Most species lack the dorsal spine-locking mechanism.
 Though their bodies are scaleless, their skin is completely keratinized and is covered by large, unculiferous tubercles arranged in longitudinal rows; the entire outer layer of skin may be shed.
 Size ranges from less than 2.0 cm SL in Hoplomyzon papillatus to Aspredo aspredo at about 38 cm SL, though most are less than 15 cm.
 Most species exhibit cryptic coloration.
 Aspredinids have a loss of alarm cells and the fright reaction that is present in other ostariophysans.

 Sexual dimorphism is exhibited in most species in that mature females are typically larger than males; this is, however, reversed in Hoplomyzon sexpapilostoma.
 Also, in Aspredo and Platystacus the dorsal fin spine is much longer in males than in females.